DOD-HPCMP-CREATE/yogimpi/doc/yogimpi.md

     `git checkout v1.3.1`

-3. Load your chosen compiler, MPI distribution.
+3. Load your chosen compiler and MPI distribution.
 YogiMPI also requires Python >= 3.7.

 4. Set the following environment variables.
 The examples use bash syntax, but \[t\]csh also works: